JakeWharton/singular-solution/README.md

 ## Docker

-The container automatically triggers the binary using cron.
+A container with the binary is available from Docker Hub and GitHub Container Registry.

+* `jakewharton/singular-solution`
+* `ghcr.io/jakewharton/singular-solution`

+The `trunk` branch pushes to the `trunk` tag on both registries, or you can use a tagged version.

 [![Docker Image Version](https://img.shields.io/docker/v/jakewharton/singular-solution?sort=semver)][hub]
 [![Docker Image Size](https://img.shields.io/docker/image-size/jakewharton/singular-solution)][hub]

 [hub]: https://hub.docker.com/r/jakewharton/singular-solution/

+The container automatically triggers the binary using cron.

 ```
 $ docker run -it --rm